JorgoJorgo/fast-failover-with-checkpoints/README.md

 ## Overview

 * `trees.py`: Contains all the algorithms for tree formation and their helper functions.
+* `trees_with_cp.py`: Contains all the algorithms for the tree formation using a checkpoint and the needed functions using faces
 * `routing.py`: Contains the routing algorithms.
 * `benchmark_graphs`: Folder for the topologies used.
 * `results`: Folder for the outputs and results of the algorithms.